Download a motion

 - C#

-# Download Roblox-compatible FBX (use a supported character ID)
+# Download Roblox-compatible FBX (use a character with engine "roblox" in metadata)

 CHARACTER_ID="cFB7NoFCUCvf"